 Most of our courses emphasize application of concepts to life situations.
 Most of our students take genetics as sophomores, and the rest take Anatomy and Physiology.
 In both, there is considerable emphasis on application of concepts.
 Our efforts to evaluate this goal began in the Spring 2006 semester.
 For their Senior Seminar course (BI 482), all seniors are required to write a critical paper on a research topic they are actively involved in via independent research or as a strong interest.
-The previously developed rubric was used to evaluate the papers of 20 students.
-Most papers were evaluated by two different faculty.
+Scores for the ten students in fall 2007 senior seminar ranged from 10 - 15/15 on the paper, 10 - 19/20 on the poster, and 16 - 24/25 on the oral presentation (Table 4).